Recording Gold Records

 Not only in music.
 In life, you become better at what you focus on.
 The moral is do what you enjoy.
 Do what’s productive.
 If you want to become a famous soccer player, play soccer.
 Do what you love and become great at it.
 Skip math, if you don’t enjoy it, in the grand scale of things, we are meaningless, so, what good will it do you anyway?
 In our little ant colony, we are not meaningless to ourselves, and we are not free of consequences, so do what you enjoy.
 Do what you dream of, do what you would like to see yourself doing in the future.
-As Fred Wolf and Lou Reed said, “Life’s a garden, dig it.
-You reap what you sow.”
+You reap what you sow, so, as Fred Wolf said, “Life’s a garden, dig it.”

 For MP3s you want to avoid 128 which is less than half CD quality (320).
 Lossless files are the best to go for.
 Soundcloud and Bandcamp stream at 128, but Bandcamp has the option to download at 320.
 Vinyl through tubes still has the best sound since it is a pure waveform, if you can avoid dust on the record.